There are three separate boxes, each containing 6-8 wooden tablets.

 The child practices with the lightest and heaviest sets of

 When the child has become proficient with the two extremes (light

 and heavy), the teacher introduces the medium weight tablets.
 She

 introduces the medium tablets with one or the other of the

 When the child is able to distinguish the sets separately, he

 takes all three sets of weights.
 He mixes them on a table and

 Since the sets are different woods, they differ slightly in color.

 The child can visually check to see that the colors of the wood in

-each pile are uniform when he or she has finished the exercise.
+each pile are uniform when he has finished the exercise.